 You can generally only apply if you have a good credit score

-As long as you have a reasonable credit score you can apply for an unsecured mortgage.
-You don't have to be a homeowner, as no security is required.
+As long as you have a reasonable credit score you can apply for an unsecured loan.
+You don’t have to be a homeowner, as no security is required.

-Unsecured mortgages have to be repaid over a shorter period
+Unsecured loans have to be repaid over a shorter period

 Repayment terms are usually between one and five years at a fixed rate of interest.
 The shorter the term, the less overall interest you will generally pay, which is good.
 However, the monthly payments may be higher, which may be tricky to budget for.